ianh/owl/doc/grammar-reference.md

 ## comments

 A *line comment token* will cause the rest of the line on which it appears to be treated like whitespace.
-You can specify line comment tokens using `line-comment-token`.
+You can specify line comment tokens using `.line-comment-token`.

 ```
-line-comment-token '//'
+.line-comment-token '//'
 ```

 ## <a id="user-defined-tokens">user-defined tokens</a>